staticdeploy/staticdeploy/website/docs/guides.deploying-staticdeploy-with-docker.md

 We can get the health status of the **api-server** and the **static-server** with a `GET /health`, with the caveat that for the **static-server** we must make the request with a `Host` header matching the configured `HEALTH_ROUTE_HOSTNAME`.
-The health route responds with a 200 when teh services are healthy, and with a 503 when the services are unhealthy.
+The health route responds with a 200 when the services are healthy, and with a 503 when the services are unhealthy.

 For the **admin-console**, a `GET /` can be used to determine the health status.